knah/Il2CppAssemblyUnhollower/README.md

  Resulting assemblies may be used with your favorite loader that offers a Mono domain in the IL2CPP game process, such as [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader).
  This appears to be working reasonably well for Unity 2018.4.x games, but more extensive testing is required.
- Generated assemblies appear to be invalid according to .NET Core/.NET Framework, but run fine on Mono.

 ## Known Issues
  * Non-blittable structs can't be used in delegates